 Lean, a business philosophy, has been around for more than a century and was adopted by the healthcare industry in the past few decades.
 The idea is simple: reduce waste and provide more value.
 As healthcare organizations continue to look for ways to improve quality and efficiency and provide a better patient experience, lean principles can help.
 But only if they’re executed the right way.
 And revenue cycle management and lean can be a great partnership to help improve the back office.
-The principles behind lean and automation go hand in hand.
+The principles behind lean and AI-powered automation go hand in hand.

 Lean is a philosophy and concept that dates back to the early part of the twentieth century, with roots in the automotive industry.